-The 100 Day Office Cough you could have stopped…
+The 100 Day Cough you could have stopped…

-Whooping cough (Pertussis) is a highly infectious respiratory illness that you can catch multiple times in your life over again.
-It leads to a notorious chronic cough that often lasts beyond 3 months (1) (the Chinese call it the 100 Day Cough!).
+Whooping cough (Pertussis) is a highly infectious respiratory illness that you can catch multiple times in your life.
+It leads to a notorious chronic cough that often lasts beyond 3 months (1).
+It has been known to be called the 100 Day Cough!

 “Even in adults, pertussis can be associated with significant morbidity, with cough persisting for up to 3 months, and other significant symptoms, such as sleep disturbance or, rarely, rib fracture“.
 (1).